Q&A with Lara Kelly, Head of Data Analytics, HealthBeacon

 One project that I am particularly excited about, is the use of machine learning to predict if a patient is likely to take their next dose on-time.

-Today, the HealthBeacon enables us to identify which patients forget to take their medication and intervene accordingly – this work will enable us to identify them and intervene before they have even forgotten to take their medication!
+Today, the HealthBeacon tech enables us to identify which patients forget to take their medication and intervene accordingly – this work will enable us to identify them and intervene before they have even forgotten to take their medication!
 This will be our smartest intervention yet but more importantly it should improve the patient experience which ultimately is the key to successful adoption!

 WHEN YOU AREN’T IN THE HEALTHBEACON DATA LABS, WHERE MIGHT WE FIND YOU?

-When I am not at work, my three favorite things to do are exercising, cooking and travelling – in no particular order!
+When I am not at work, my three favorite things to do are exercising, cooking and traveling – in no particular order!
 You may find it hard to believe, but I spent over a year researching the potenti

 This article was written By Lara Kelly and Dr. Zara Fullerton Kinsella at HealthBeacon.